Advanced Guide

 Migration file names

 It is recommended that each migration file should be numbered in the format of YYYYMMDDHHMMSS when the migration was created.
-This helps prevent numbering conflicts and allows for maintaining the correct sort order by name in different filesystem views.
+This prevents numbering conflicts and ensures migrations sort correctly across different filesystems.

 Filename : 20240226153000_create_employee_table.go